Mokakash/Web_Scraping_Price_Tracker_Project_Python/README.md

 **Create Criteria and the Driver Code**

-This section establishes the price criteria by setting a `'my_price'` threshold.
-The code snippet checks if the extracted price falls below this threshold using `'extract_price()'`.
-If the condition is met, the `'send_email()'` function is called, prompting an email notification to the `“receiver_email’` about the price drop.
+This section establishes the price criteria by setting a `my_price` threshold.
+The code snippet checks if the extracted price falls below this threshold using `extract_price()`.
+If the condition is met, the `send_email()` function is called, prompting an email notification to the `receiver_email` about the price drop.

-Note: `'my_price'` threshold, is currently set at $799 for monitoring the Apple Watch Ultra 2.
+Note: `my_price` threshold, is currently set at $799 for monitoring the Apple Watch Ultra 2.
 Please ensure to modify this number to your desired price for tracking other products.

 ```
 my_price = 799